-Mainstream media, and even “beloved” news channels featuring photos or videos of Asian men and women in masks, or even tweets of clickbait articles casually using photos of Chinatown strikes close to home.
-We are an Asian American-owned design firm, and while we do feel grateful to be a part of the Bay Area where the Asian-American community has a diverse presence in this rich melting pot, members of our team have experienced Xenophobia firsthand as news of COVID-19 advances.
+Mainstream media and even “beloved” news channels featuring photos or videos of Asian men and women in masks or even tweets of clickbait articles casually using Chinatown photos strike close to home.
+We are an Asian American-owned design firm.
+While we do feel grateful to be a part of the Bay Area, where the Asian-American community has a diverse presence in this rich melting pot, our team members have experienced Xenophobia firsthand as news of COVID-19 advances.

 Social media: Too much or not at all?

 Using social media as a platform to “trend” specific topics is a great start.
 For example, hashtags in different languages translating to “I am not a virus” have received wide praise.
-As more people work remote, we can expect social media usage to skyrocket and trending topics relating to others’ experiences with Xenophobia can raise awareness, and hopefully create positive change.
+As more people work remotely, we can expect social media usage to skyrocket, and trending topics relating to others’ experiences with Xenophobia can raise awareness and hopefully create positive change.

-On the other hand, perhaps a break from social media all together can possibly aid in our response to the pandemic.
+On the other hand, perhaps a break from social media altogether can possibly aid in our response to the pandemic.
 For some, social media is used to determine social status via retweets, likes, or favorites, and this type of thinking can be detrimental to mental health.
-Not only that, but because people will do anything for retweets and “likes,” they also open the door to relaying inaccurate information to the public.
-Further, with our phones always in hand, we are exposed to news sources 24/7, and this can play a huge role in striking fear.
-Take a two day break from your phone if you can–this will lift a huge weight off your shoulders.
+Not only that but because people will do anything for retweets and “likes,” they also open the door to relaying inaccurate information to the public.
+Further, with our phones always in hand, we are exposed to news sources 24/7, which can play a considerable role in striking fear.
+Take a two-day break from your phone if you can–this will lift a huge weight off your shoulders.